 2 cups fresh corn kernels

 1 1/2 tablespoons sugar

 Clean and cut the banana leaf and set aside.

 Place the corn kernels in a blender or food processor; blend until smooth.
-Add the sugar and cheese and mix.
+Add and combine the sugar, melted margarine, or butter, and cheese.

 Heat a non-stick griddle or a large heavy skillet over medium to high flame.

-Gently place the riguas on the hot surface and cook on each side for about 10 minutes.
+Gently place the riguas on the hot surface and cook on each side for about 10 minutes, turning frequently.
 When they have hardened remove from the leaves and place directly on the griddle, brown on both sides.
 Serve with Salvadoran cream, or sour cream and a piece of queso fresco.
 Enjoy.